Social Icons

 Directed by Mark Dindal

-The Emperor’s New Groove is one of Disney’s original stories which is a classic and forever memorable.
+The Emperor’s New Groove is one of Disney’s original stories—a classic and forever memorable.

-After the end of the Renaissance in 1999 with Tarzan, Disney struggled to make a huge financial dent in the box office.
-Even though their animations were profitable after doing what Disney does best, sell Home Videos, direct-to-video sequels and develops TV shows to recoup their financial investment.
-Disney for years after the Renaissance struggled to get their groove back at the box office.
-Regardless of these struggles they had one thing going for them, they knew how to produce and write stories that were classics and memorable.
+After the end of the Renaissance era in 1999 with Tarzan, Disney struggled to make a huge financial impact at the box office.
+Even though their animations were still profitable, thanks to Disney’s knack for selling home videos, producing direct-to-video sequels, and developing TV shows to recoup their investments, they struggled to regain their box office dominance for years.
+Despite these challenges, Disney still knew how to produce and write stories that were classics and unforgettable.

-The bonding between the two lead characters is what is magical about this ride and the rate of selfishness of the arrogant young Incan emperor named Kuzco was something better seen than heard.
-It was his selfishness and cruelty that made it hard to feel pity for him when his adviser, Yzma turned him into a llama to gain rule over the country.
+The bonding between these two characters is what makes this ride magical.
+Kuzco, the arrogant young Incan emperor, is so selfish and cruel that it’s hard to feel sorry for him when his adviser, Yzma, turns him into a llama to seize control of the empire.

-Pacha gets to his home and while sitting there sad and wondering how to tell his family that Kuzco has decided to drive them away from their home to build himself a pool house; he discovers a sack with a talking llama in it which sounds like Kuzco.
+Pacha returns home, sad and unsure how to tell his family that Kuzco plans to drive them out of their home to build a pool house.
+That’s when he discovers a sack containing a talking llama who sounds just like Kuzco.

-Great movie that is worth seeing numerous times as you will be laughing and be moved all the way through Kuzco learning to be humble as he and Pacha tries to get him back to his palace.
+It’s a great movie worth watching multiple times.
+You’ll laugh and be moved as Kuzco learns to be humble while he and Pacha work to get him back to his palace.

 0 comments: